صور الصفحة

 Commiferation or pity, in the candid mind, is bestowed indifcriminately and univerfally on the innocent who fuffers: But benevolence, in its other forms, is particular in its choice, and implies predilection for an object; whether the companion with whom we are familiar, the friend we love, or the country to the fervice of which we are devoted.

-An agreeable intercourse may have place, even with perfons unknown; or is eafily formed, amidst the first or most general appearances of intelligence and fairness of disposition.
-The manners of the candid, even among strangers, constitute a mutual exchange of good offices, and in human life are an ordinary and continual fource of agreeable sentiments.
+An agreeable intercourfe may have place, even with perfons unknown; or is eafily formed, amidst the first or most general appearances of intelligence and fairness of difpofition.
+The manners of the candid, even among strangers, constitute a mutual exchange of good offices, and in human life are an ordinary and continual fource of agreeable fentiments.

 Over and above these operations of a benevolent affection, man is qualified to entertain the fame difpofition, in a form yet more comprehenfive.
 The collective body of men in a country or nation is, to its own members, an object of the most ardent affection.